angular/angular/aio/content/guide/user-input.md

 <header>Marked for archiving</header>

-To ensure that you have the best experience possible, this topic is marked for archiving until we determine that it clearly conveys the most accurate information possible.
+To ensure that you have the best experience possible, this topic is marked for archiving until it clearly conveys the most accurate information possible.

 In the meantime, this topic might be helpful:
 [Event binding](guide/event-binding).